informed-governance-project/NISINP/docs/ui_incident_reporting_workflow_operator_admin.rst

    :alt: Preliminary Incident Report - failed
    :target: _static/user_manual_images/UM_SER_78.png

-If the Operator Admin wants more information on why the report failed, they should click the speech bubble icon with a green plus, which indicates that a comment is available.
+If the Operator Admin wants more information on why the report failed, they should click the **speech bubble icon with a green plus**, which indicates that a comment is available.
 The comment displays the text entered by the Regulator Admin on the **Comment/Explanation** form
 (see the step describing the Regulator Admin’s workflow).
 Clicking the icon opens a pop-up showing the reason why the report was not accepted.